Last Updated on May 11, 2025 by Cindy Benezra

 “Holidays with family can be chaotic, stressful, and overwhelming, but it can also be a beautiful time to be together despite all of our differences, insecurities, and shortcomings.”

-I talk often about my adult son Brian who is now 30.
-He has special needs, and he’s truly my greatest teacher in life.
+I often talk about my adult son Brian, who is now in his 30s.
+He has special needs and is truly my greatest teacher in life.
 Recently, he had a hellacious day at Providence Hospital.
-He had six hours of various doctor appointments of being examined, poked, and prodded.
+He had six hours of various doctor appointments to be examined, poked, and prodded.
 At the end of the day, he frustratedly announced, “It’s not necessarily the happiest time of the year like the song says.”
-Brian explained that he finds that it’s a time when he compares his family to other families.
-He wonders if other people are really as happy as they make themselves appear.
-Sharing more, he said that sometimes when the room is so full of people during the holidays with strangers, he feels alone.
-With a sigh, he concluded that he really wanted to have a quiet dinner and skip our large family dinner after the day he had.
+Brian explained that he finds it a time when he compares his family to other families.
+He wonders if other people are as happy as they appear.
+Sharing more, he said that sometimes, when the room is so full of strangers during a holiday gathering, he feels alone.
+With a sigh, he concluded that after the day he endured at the hospital, he really only wanted to have a quiet dinner and skip our large family dinner.
 I was touched by his genuine honesty and told him he was not alone in his feelings.

-The reality is, we all have stress around the holidays, even if we do not celebrate them.
+The reality is that we all have stress around the holidays, even if we do not celebrate them.
 The holidays can be intense because they are often filled with elevated expectations of excitement, joy, and happiness.
-When these expectations are unmet, it can bring up emotions of sadness, loneliness, and disappointment.
+When these expectations are unmet, they can bring up emotions of sadness, loneliness, and disappointment.

-I went over with Brian who was coming to dinner.
+I reviewed it with Brian, who was coming to our family dinner.
 A cousin landed from Germany that day, and my sister-in-law flew in from Jordan.
 My sister and niece took the train from Montana.
 Siblings and their spouses would be coming after a long day of work.
-I reminded Brian that probably everyone would be tired, but they were all making the time to be together.
-Most likely each family member would be walking into the room with their own set of struggles.
-When we are in the thick of our own problems it’s hard to step outside ourselves to observe the needs of others.
-Sometimes it just feels like we are the only ones suffering.
+I reminded Brian that everyone would probably be tired, but what was important was that they were all making time to be together.
+Most likely, each family member would be walking into the room with their own set of struggles.
+When we are in the thick of our own problems, it’s hard to step outside ourselves and observe the needs of others.
+Sometimes, it just feels like we are the only ones suffering.

 Physical techniques